 Keeping blades sharp

-Blades will dull over time - and it's usually a slow transition.
-I remember when I finally replaced my blade on my old machine, and I didn't realize how bad it had gotten.
+Blades will dull over time – and it’s usually a slow transition.
+I remember when I finally replaced the blade on my old machine, and I didn’t realize how bad it had gotten.

 I recommend having different blades for different kinds of materials that you cut frequently - so one that is only for fabric, one for vinyl, etc. Then you could have another blade for materials that you don't use as frequently.
 Here are the different blades that are available: